 That’s when my new car fever started to become chronic!

 I’d had my Honda Element since ’03 and it was still working fine.
-But it had always been really basic, devoid of all of the nice features that more modern cars have, and was also downright anemic on horsepower.
+But it had always been really basic, devoid of all of the nice features that more modern cars have even when buying all season tires, and was also downright anemic on horsepower.
 With all of the comforts, electronic gadgetry goodness, and zoom zoom of Rojo, my ride seemed all that much more dated.

 My new car fever stayed in remission for a few more months but it sure didn’t help when Rich & Benie upgraded to a snazzy new Hyundai Santa Fe Sport Turbo.
 Lots of others were getting new cool rides too… Trey & Rob M. got hot new sports cars.
 A super clean used Highlander was an overdue upgrade for Clems & Sophie.
 Ryan & Daniel both got new cars?
 Yep!
 See the trend?